0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/iden3comm/iden3comm.md

   packerOptions?: JWSPackerParams;
 }
 ```
-where `mediaType` is the media type of iden3comm protocol / packerOptions - are jws required parameters
+where `mediaType` is the media type of iden3comm protocol and `packerOptions` are JWS required parameters.